 A first-hand experience with government advocacy and legal activism at one of the most innovative law and advocacy centers in the country wants you to join the National Association of the Deaf Law and Advocacy Center as an intern this summer — made possible with the Nancy J. Bloch Leadership & Advocacy Scholarship stipend awards.

-Qualified applicants will spend the summer at the NAD Headquarters in Silver Spring, Maryland where they will participate actively in advocacy efforts to protect the civil, human and linguistic rights of the American deaf community.
+Qualified applicants will spend the summer working with NAD lawyers and actively participate in advocacy efforts to protect the civil, human and linguistic rights of the American deaf community.
 Preference will be given to students pursuing careers in law, public policy, nonprofit management or related fields.
 This scholarship provides a nominal financial stipend to qualified applicants.
-Chosen applicants are responsible for their own travel, lodging, and related needs during the internship.

 Stipend Disbursement & Internship Duration

-Duration of summer internships shall be on a full-time basis for no less than 10 weeks and no more than 15 weeks per year.
+Duration of summer internships shall be on a full-time basis for no less than 10 weeks and no more than 15 weeks.

 Determination of the stipend amount for each qualified applicant is based on the length of the internship and the Application Criteria below.
 For example, a qualified applicant studying in law school (Juris Doctor degree) who commits to the entire length of the summer internship may be eligible for the full $6,000 stipend.
 Up to two qualified applicants studying for their Bachelor’s degree may receive stipends of up to $3,000 each.